w3c/wot-thing-description/planning/work-items/analysis/analysis-manageable-affordances.md

 ### Particle IoT
 - **Support for Asynchronous Actions**: No
 - **Description**: Particle IoT does not have a built-in concept for asynchronous actions but only supports synchronous action invocations.
-Developers can deploy workarounds to achive similar functionality, such as using a combination of events and and functions to simulate asynchronous behavior.
+Developers can deploy workarounds to achieve similar functionality, such as using a combination of events and functions to simulate asynchronous behavior.
 - **Support for queue**: No
 - **Reference**: [Particle Functions](https://docs.particle.io/reference/cloud-apis/api/#call-a-function)